-Note that the use of const in an image variable declaration is qualifying the const-ness of variable being declared, not the image it refers to: The qualifier readonly qualifies the image memory (as accessed through that variable) while const qualifiers the variable itself.
+Note that the use of const in an image variable declaration is qualifying the const-ness of the variable being declared, not the image it refers to: The qualifier readonly qualifies the image memory (as accessed through that variable) while const qualifies the variable itself.

-4.11 Order of Qualification
+4.11 Order and Repetition of Qualification

-When multiple qualifiers are present in a declaration, they may appear in any order, but they must all appear before the type.
+When multiple qualifiers are present in a variable or parameter declaration, they may appear in any order, but they must all appear before the type.
 The layout qualifier is the only qualifier that can appear more than once.
 Further, a declaration can have at most one storage qualifier, at most one auxiliary storage qualifier, and at most one interpolation qualifier.
+If inout is used, neither in nor out may be used.
 Multiple memory qualifiers can be used.
 Any violation of these rules will cause a compile-time error.